Stride-Labs/mainnet/hyperlane/README.md

 ```

-### Running the Validator
+## Running the Validator
+### Binary Installation

+#### From Docker
-The validator can be run through a provided docker file (see the [basic guide](https://docs.hyperlane.xyz/docs/guides/deploy-hyperlane-local-agents) above).
+The preferred method is to run the validator through docker using the file: `gcr.io/abacus-labs-dev/hyperlane-agent:3bb4d87-20240129-164519`

-The docker image is: `gcr.io/abacus-labs-dev/hyperlane-agent:3bb4d87-20240129-164519`
+#### From Source

-Instructions are copied here for building the binary from source code
+Alternatively, you could build the binary from surce:

-#### Source code
 ```bash
 # Clone the repo
 git clone git@github.com:hyperlane-xyz/hyperlane-monorepo.git